in areas targeted to reduce water pollution from agriculture and with the support of Natural England or a Catchment Sensitive Farming (CSF) officer

 When to add a geotextile membrane

 A geotextile membrane does not need to be used for all types of soil.
-It is usually only needed on firm shale and some limestone or chalk soils on a steep slope.
+It is not usually needed on firm shale and some limestone or chalk soils except on a steep slope.
 Clay soils and peats will need a greater depth of stone to make up the track layers.

 Tracks used by machinery may need a geotextile membrane and base layer of stone, depending on the type of soil.
 Concrete sleepers alone are not adequate for machinery tracks.